-This project is one of the 22 projects which together form the Carbon Landscape programme.
-The Carbon Landscape programme area [view map] encloses the core of the Great Manchester Wetlands Nature Improvement Area (NIA).
-The NIA supports a host of European and UK protected species, as well as UK Biodiversity Priority Species, all of which depend upon the mossland and wetland habitats which the Carbon Landscape programme will enhance and restore.
+This project is one of the 22 projects which together form the Carbon Landscape Programme.
+The Carbon Landscape Programme area, which can be viewed via the allocations map, encloses the core of the Great Manchester Wetlands Nature Improvement Area (NIA).
+The NIA supports a host of European and UK protected species, as well as UK Biodiversity Priority Species, all of which depend upon the mossland and wetland habitats which the Carbon Landscape Programme will enhance and restore.

-This Citizen Science project will build upon existing survey work being undertaken, and will also recruit and train new recorders (our Citizen Scientists), to measure the success of restoration works delivered by the Carbon Landscape partners.
+Our Citizen Science Project, supported by the Heritage Lottery through the Heritage Lottery Fund, will build upon existing survey work being undertaken, and will also recruit and train new recorders (our Citizen Scientists), to measure the success of restoration works delivered by the Carbon Landscape partners.
 This project will significantly increase survey coverage for target species across the habitat restoration areas and the wider Carbon Landscape.

 Each survey methodology has been designed with guidance from specialist county and vice-county recorders who between them have a wealth of experience in structured species monitoring in the North-west of England.
-The survey methods we are rolling-out through this project will ensure that monitoring activities are structured and repeatable, allowing valuable data to be collected, not only during the five year life of the programme, but well into the future.
+The survey methods we are rolling-out through this project will ensure that monitoring activities are structured and repeatable, allowing valuable data to be collected, not only during the three year life of this project, but well into the future.

 Biological datasets are of most value when collected over a long period of time.
 Monitoring the abundance and distribution of the target species into the future is an important mechanism for measuring the success of habitat works on the ground and changes to the landscape over time.
 This will be of particular benefit to those owning or managing land within the Carbon Landscape, whilst providing ecologists and conservationists with biological data that can be analysed at landscape scale.